juxtopposed/Mystical-Blue-Theme/README.md

 This is a theme for KDE Plasma 6 made for [this video](https://youtu.be/prG9xFkvlNg).

 ## How to Install
-Follow the instructions, then apply the new theme from the system settings.
+Follow the instructions, then apply the new theme from the system settings, either inside `Appearance` or `Window Management` category.

 ### Font
 1. Install: https://www.jetbrains.com/lp/mono/